Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 	$ps1_dest = "$pwd\Download_Scripts_SQLDW_Walkthrough.ps1"
 	$wc = New-Object System.Net.WebClient
 	$wc.DownloadFile($source, $ps1_dest)
 	.\Download_Scripts_SQLDW_Walkthrough.ps1 –DestDir 'C:\tempSQLDW'

-After successful execution, you will see screen like below:
+After successful execution, your current working directory changes to _-DestDir_.
+You should be able to see screen like below:
 ![][19]

-In your DestDir, execute a single PowerShell script in administrator mode to
+In your _-DestDir_, execute the following PowerShell script in administrator mode:

+	./SQLDW_Data_Import.ps1

+This PowerShell script file will complete the following tasks:

 - Download and install AzCopy, if AzCopy is not installed
 - Copy data from the public blob to your private blob storage account with AzCopy
-- Load data from private blob storage account to your SQL DW
+- Load data from your private blob storage account to your Azure SQL DW
 	- Create external tables for NYC taxi dataset on the blob storage account
-	- Create tables on SQL DW to store NYC taxi dataset
+	- Create tables (trip and fare tables) on SQL DW to store NYC taxi dataset
 	- Import the NYC taxi dataset from external tables into SQL DW tables

-Open a Windows PowerShell command console in Administrator mode, and enter the directory DestDir.
-Run the following PowerShell command to import data to SQL DW.

-	./SQLDW_Data_Import.ps1
+	- Create a sample data table (NYCTaxi_Sample) and insert data to it from selecting SQL queries on the trip and fare tables.
+Some steps of this walkthrough needs to use this sample table.

-Input your credentials as prompted.
-After this PowerShell script is run the first time, the credentials you just input will be write to a configuration file SQLDW.conf in the same directory as the PowerShell script file.
-The future run of this PowerShell script file will read all needed parameters from this configuration file.
-If you want to change some parameters, you can either delete this configuration file, and input parameters as prompted.
-Alternatively, you can change the parameters in the configuration file.
+When the PowerShell script runs for the first time, you will be asked to input the information of your Azure SQL DW and your Azure blob storage account.
+After this PowerShell script completes running for the first time, the credentials you just input will be written to a configuration file SQLDW.conf in the present working directory.
+The future run of this PowerShell script file has the option to read all needed parameters from this configuration file.
+If you want to change some parameters, you can choose to input the parameters on the screen upon prompt, delete this configuration file, and input parameters as prompted. or change the parameters in the configuration file.

+Please be noted that in order to avoid name conflicts with tables that already exist in your Azure SQL DW (it might happen if multiple users are using the same Azure SQL DW as you are using to practice on this walkthrough), a random number is added to the table names created by every run of this PowerShell script.
+The actual table names that are created by this run of this PowerShell script file are printed out on your screen and also output to the SQLDW.conf file.

-Depending on the geographical location of your blob storage account, the process of copying data from public blob to your private storage account could take about 15 minutes or longer,and the process of loading data from your storage account to SQL DW could takes about 20 minutes or longer.
-For your information, the public blob storage account we use to share the data is located at South Central US.
+Depending on the geographical location of your private blob storage account, the process of copying data from public blob to your private storage account could take about 15 minutes or longer,and the process of loading data from your storage account to your Azure SQL DW could takes about 20 minutes or longer.

-Other than loading data to the SQL Data Warehouse, the Powershell script (1) creates a sample data table (NYCTaxi_Sample) which is going to be used in following sections and (2) parameterizes the data exploration scripts ([SQL](./SQLDW_Explorations.sql) and [IPython notebook](./SQLDW_Explorations.ipynb)) with your Data Warehouse credentials.
+This Powershell script also plugs in the Azure SQL DW information into the data exploration example files ([SQL](./SQLDW_Explorations.sql) and [IPython notebook](./SQLDW_Explorations.ipynb)) so that these two files are ready to be tried out instantly after the PowerShell script completes.

 After successful execution, you will see screen like below:
 ![][20]

-## <a name="dbexplore"></a>Data Exploration and Feature Engineering in SQL Data Warehouse
+## <a name="dbexplore"></a>Data Exploration and Feature Engineering in Azure SQL Data Warehouse

-In this section, we will perform data exploration and feature generation by running SQL queries directly in the **SQL Server Management Studio** or **Visual Studio**.
-A sample script named **SQLDW_Explorations.sql** is provided on [Github](./SQLDW_Explorations.sql).
+In this section, we will perform data exploration and feature generation by running SQL queries against Azure SQL DW directly **Visual Studio Data Tools**.
+All SQL queries used in this section can be found in the sample script named **SQLDW_Explorations.sql**.
+This file has already been downloaded to your local directory by the PowerShell script.
+You can also get it from [Github](https://raw.githubusercontent.com/Azure/Azure-MachineLearning-DataScience/master/Misc/SQLDW/SQLDW_Explorations.sql).

 In this exercise, we will:

-- Connect to **SQL Server Management Studio** with the SQL login name and password.
+- Connect to your Azure SQL DW using Visual Studio with the SQL DW login name and password.
 - Explore data distributions of a few fields in varying time windows.
 - Investigate data quality of the longitude and latitude fields.
 - Generate binary and multiclass classification labels based on the **tip\_amount**.
 - Generate features and compute/compare trip distances.
 - Join the two tables and extract a random sample that will be used to build models.

-When you are ready to proceed to Azure Machine Learning, you may either:

-1. Save the final SQL query to extract and sample the data and copy-paste the query directly into a [Reader][reader] module in Azure Machine Learning, or
-2. Persist the sampled and engineered data you plan to use for model building in a new database table and use the new table in the [Reader][reader] module in Azure Machine Learning.

 For a quick verification of the number of rows and columns in the tables populated earlier using parallel bulk import,

-	-- Report number of rows in table nyctaxi_trip without table scan SELECT SUM(rows) FROM sys.partitions WHERE object_id = OBJECT_ID('nyctaxi_trip')
+	-- Report number of rows in table <nyctaxi_trip> without table scan SELECT SUM(rows) FROM sys.partitions WHERE object_id = OBJECT_ID('<nyctaxi_trip>')

-	-- Report number of columns in table nyctaxi_trip SELECT COUNT(*) FROM information_schema.columns WHERE table_name = 'nyctaxi_trip'
+	-- Report number of columns in table <nyctaxi_trip>
+	SELECT COUNT(*) FROM information_schema.columns WHERE table_name = '<nyctaxi_trip>'

 #### Exploration: Trip distribution by medallion

 This example identifies the medallion (taxi numbers) with more than 100 trips within a given time period.
 The query would benefit from the partitioned table access since it is conditioned by the partition scheme of **pickup\_datetime**.
 Querying the full dataset will also make use of the partitioned table and/or index scan.

 	SELECT medallion, COUNT(*)
-	FROM nyctaxi_fare
+	FROM <nyctaxi_fare>
 	WHERE pickup_datetime BETWEEN '20130101' AND '20130331'
 	GROUP BY medallion
 	HAVING COUNT(*) > 100